MASSHUU12/adrespect/README.md

 ### Database setup (Docker)

-1. From the root folder run `docker compose up`.
+1. From the root folder run `docker compose up`
+2. If necessary, adjust the database connection in the `.env` file